devnalwa/heartlandglobalhealth/README.md

     A controller for the payment system using stripe.
 I will not fill this out since we are not focuisng on this aspect of our system

-Minimal testing has been implemented.
-Basic testing that should always be passed.